 This is Google’s online “marketplace” where your products can be presented to consumers searching or browsing Shopping.
 Google Shopping is evolving constantly.
 One of the newer innovations for Buy on Google merchants is that, in addition to their products being displayed when users search in the Shopping tab, they also have their own branded space where all their products are displayed.

-Surfaces across Google is a new free destination that displays your products to consumers on Google Shopping, Google Search, and other Google platforms, including Google Images, Google Lens, and YouTube.
+Free Product Listings is a new free destination that displays your products to consumers on Google Shopping, Google Search, and other Google platforms, including Google Images, Google Lens, and YouTube.

 Google Shopping Ads

 You start by linking your Merchant Center to your Google Ads account.
-Once linked, you can set up one or more campaigns, establishing your daily budget for each, and associating each campaign to keywords, as well as negative keywords you don’t want your ads served up against; audiences; and geographic locations).
+Once linked, you can set up one or more Shopping Ads campaigns, establishing your daily budget for each, and associating each campaign to keywords, as well as negative keywords you don’t want your ads served up against; audiences; and geographic locations).